Word@Work, Let God's Word energise your working day!

 Matthew 19:27-30

-The encounter with the rich young man had precipitated the disciples into an intense discussion with Jesus about the value of wealth.
-He said that it was difficult for rich people to be saved because they trusted in their riches, and would not sacrifice that security to follow Him (Matthew 19:21-26).
-However, God can change such people's hearts.
+The disturbing encounter with a rich young man (Matthew 19:16-22) stirred the disciples to have an intense discussion with Jesus about the spiritual values connected with wealth.
+He said that it was difficult for rich people to be saved because if they trusted in their riches, they would not sacrifice that security to follow Him (Matthew 19:21-26).
+But God can change people's hearts.

 Working For The Master